NIGERIA ON A CLIFF EDGE:

 1. “The petroleum sector needs a holistic restructuring in order to ensure stability of production, distribution and even pricing”.

-2. “Corruption is endemic in the sector and immensely contributes to the problems of the sector”.
+2. “Corruption is endemic in the sector and immensely contributes to the problem of the sector”.

 4. “Regulatory Agencies to be strengthened to be able to sanction potential defaulters”.